 A Local Heritage List for York was established in 2005.
-It is a list of heritage assets such as buildings, views, street furniture, spaces, that have local importance but not considered of such importance to be nationally listed (as in a Grade II* building, say).
+It is a list of heritage assets such as buildings, views, street furniture and spaces, that have local importance but are not considered to be of such importance to be nationally listed (as in a Grade II* building, say).

 Local heritage assets, which are sometimes called ‘non-designated heritage assets’, contribute to the special local architectural and historic character of the area and are valued by the community.

-- Without a formally approved Local Plan in York, nominations on the Local Heritage List cannot be given planning protection on a similar footing as nationally-Listed heritage assets, but are still taken as a consideration in planning applications.
+Without a formally approved Local Plan in York, nominations on the Local Heritage List cannot be given planning protection on a similar footing as nationally-Listed heritage assets, but are still taken as a consideration in planning applications.

 If you have any comments relating to the Local List, such as threats to any buildings that are on it, or perhaps heritage that you think should be added to it – please contact us on email@example.com